Do Go On - 407 - The Real Pocahontas

 while Native American oral history claimed she was abused.

-There's an anthropologist and historian, Helen Roundtree,
+There's an anthropologist and historian Helen Roundtree.

-have disputed that such oral tradition survived
+and said that other historians have disputed that such oral tradition survived

 and instead argue that any mistreatment of Pocahontas